laserkelvin/spectroscopy-learner/basics/rigid-rotor.md

 - Two unique moments of inertia, leads to two rotational constants: $A$ and $B$&mdash;notation may differ where some programs use $B$ and $C$ instead, for example `PGopher`.
 In the case of `PGopher`, $C$ corresponds to the top axis (i.e. the one with the most mass).
 - Two quantum numbers needed to uniquely represent each energy level: $J$ for total rotation, $K$ for the projection of $J$ onto the top axis.
+- The symmetric top Hamiltonian is also diagonal in a $J,K$ basis

 ### Behavior